Skip to main content

 Keep tools ready 📝

-Place a small stack of cards or sticky notes beside your bed with a pen.
+Start by placing a small stack of cards or sticky notes and a pen beside your bed.

 Write immediately after waking ⏰